jluethi/ForkStitcher/README.md

 **For Mac:**

-The User Interface does not work on Mac because of an issue with pyimage and tkinter.
-See here for details and ideas on how to work around it: https://github.com/imagej/pyimagej/issues/39
+The User Interface used to have an issue on Mac because of an issue with pyimage and tkinter.
+In my current tests, it seems to run fine.
+If issues come up, see here for details and ideas on how to work around it: https://github.com/imagej/pyimagej/issues/39
 ```
 pyinstaller -p fork-stitcher --add-data '/miniconda3/envs/fork_stitcher/share/pyjnius/pyjnius.jar:./share/pyjnius/' fork-stitcher/run_stitching_batches.py
 ```